delta1/guix.sigs/README.md

-This repository contains Guix attestations for releases of Bitcoin Core.
+This repository contains Guix attestations for releases of Elements.

-See https://github.com/bitcoin/bitcoin/blob/master/doc/release-process.md#building on how to build the release with Guix and create an attestation.
+See https://github.com/ElementsProject/elements/blob/master/doc/release-process.md#building on how to build the release with Guix and create an attestation.